Labor Day 2022 mattress sales you can shop today at Mattress Firm, Nectar and Serta

 Leesa Queen Sapira Hybrid Mattress with Two Down Alternative Pillows at Leesa for $1,699 (Save $300)

-There's no shortage of Reviewed-approved brands with impressive Labor Day mattress sales on all types of sleepers.
+There's no shortage of Reviewed-approved brands available today with impressive Labor Day mattress sales right now on all types of sleepers.
 From soft mattresses you can truly sink into to ultra-firm, supportive beds, there is a deal for you.
 In some cases, you can get as much as $1,000 off the regular price of a mattress.

-►Labor Day 2022: Shop the 70 best early sales at Lowe's, Best Buy and Amazon
+►Labor Day 2022: Shop the 70 best sales at Lowe's, Best Buy and Amazon now

-►Labor Day fashion sales: 37 best sales to shop at Michael Kors, Nordstrom and lululemon
+►Labor Day store hours: Walmart, Target and Home Depot are open; Costco is closed

+►Lowe’s Labor Day sale: The 30+ best deals on appliances, furniture and tools

 Along with the price cuts, there are also extra perks you can score.
 For instance, Leesa offers free, no-contact delivery as an option, while Nectar offers bedding accessories free with purchases.
 You can even test new mattress brands on sale at Mattress Firm.